About Our Program

 Our Mission

-We provide comprehensive firefighter training to youth ages 14-18, preparing them for lifelong careers in emergency services while developing leadership, character, and community commitment through professional standards and board-governed excellence.
+We provide comprehensive NFPA 1001 Firefighter I training to youth ages 14-18, preparing them for careers in emergency services while developing leadership, character, and community commitment through professional standards and board-governed excellence.

 Our Vision